 The three forms of solicited business proposals are:

-1. Invitation for Bid (IFB): Written as part of a competition for a contract or service provision, where customers have specific product/service specifications and seek the most cost-effective solution.
+1. Invitation for Bid (IFB): Written as part of a contract or service provision competition, where customers have specific product/service specifications and seek the most cost-effective solution.

 2. Request for Proposal (RFP): Customers have a problem but need ideas or solutions from businesses or specialists.
 RFPs may include cost components without specific information requirements.